EastfordCommunicator/website/articles/34/9/wa-harten.md

-CUTLINE: *Courtesy photo*

-1\.

-Dr. Michael Harten has been announced as Woodstock Academy's new principal effective July 1. *Courtesy photo*

-HEAD:
+---

-Woodstock Academy announces Harten as new principal
+title: Woodstock Academy Announces Harten as New Principal
+---

 WOODSTOCK --- The Woodstock Academy is pleased to announce the appointment of Dean of Academics Dr. Michael Harten as its next